-4.5 Generality of RSSI based DECODE
+4.5 Generality of RSSI-Based DECODE

-We now study the generality of DECODE in using different correlation methods to determine co-moving transmitters and its generality across both IEEE 802.11 as well as IEEE 802.15.4 networks.
+We now study the generality of DECODE in using different correlation methods to determine comoving transmitters and its generality across both IEEE 802.11 as well as IEEE 802.15.4 networks.

-Different Correlation Methods: We compare our correlation coefficient method (i.e., Pearson's product moment correlation coefficient) with Spearman's rank correlation coefficient in Figure 10(a) and 10(b) for the IEEE 802.11 network and the IEEE 802.15.4 network respectively.
-The correlation coefficients are computed for all the co-moving and non-co-moving pairs of transmitters.
+Different correlation methods.
+We compare our correlation coefficient method (i.e., Pearson's product moment correlation coefficient) with Spearman's rank correlation coefficient in Figs. 10a and 10b for the IEEE 802.11 network and the IEEE 802.15.4 network, respectively.
+The correlation coefficients are computed for all the comoving and noncomoving pairs of transmitters.
+Note that we refer to the Pearson's product moment correlation coefficient method as correlation coefficient in the figure.

-Fig. 10.
-Comparison of correlation coefficient methods for WiFi and Mote radio pairs.
+Fig. 11.
+Correlation coefficient for colocated Mote and WiFi.